A family trust is one of the most popular ways to safeguard assets for your loved ones.

 How do I set up a family trust?

-Draft a trust deed with the assistance of a lawyer and an accountant.
-It should outline the terms of the trust including:
+Draft a trust deed outlining the terms of the trust with the assistance of a lawyer and an accountant.

 Appoint an individual to be your trustee.
 It can be a trusted person, a family member, or a professional who can carry out their obligations in good faith and in the best interest of the beneficiaries.